-I HATE Daylight Savings Time, both of them.
+How does Daylight Savings Work?
+It doesn’t!
+At least not in my household.
+I HATE Daylight Savings Time.
+Both of them.
 Spring is more manageable.
 Fall is very difficult for us around here, for at least a week or two after the turning back.
 I was born and raised in Suburban Philly, so I do […]

 8 Ways the Special Education System Really is Stacked Against Parents.
 The special education system is stacked against parents.
 It’s not your imagination.
 It is not an even playing field.
 Lately, I’ve been feeling very deflated.
 I have written to several people I know in this field to reach out for help, reach out for […]

 Sex Ed and the Disabled Child Yep!
 I’m going there!
 This topic makes some people uncomfortable and I know it’s difficult to even think of our typical children as sexual beings, let alone our children with special needs.
 But, like it or not, they will mature, they will go through these changes, so it’s up […]

 Why your disabled child needs social capital.
 Last week Kevin had an appointment at CHOP and we went to the Italian Market afterward.
 There’s one little Mom and Pop shop that sells excellent meatballs and sauce (they call it gravy, I do not).
 Anyway, I stopped in there and the first thing that caught my […]